 In a lawsuit filed Monday, a 23-year-old woman charged actor Steven Seagal (who you may remember, or not, from such films as Above the Law, Hard to Kill, and Under Siege) with sex trafficking, harassment and wrongful termination.
-Kayden Nguyen alleges that Seagal hires women as "executive assistants" but that their primary duty is to act as "sex-on-demand attendants."
-This, it turns out, is Against the Law.
+Kayden Nguyen alleges that Seagal hires women as “executive assistants” but that their primary duty is to act as “sex-on-demand attendants.”
+This, she claims, is Against the Law.

 Nguyen alleges that she met Seagal in February after answering a Craigslist ad for an executive assistant.
 (I wasn’t aware that celebrities found their assistants though Craigslist, but maybe they do.)
 After several interviews, she was told she would have one final interview with Seagal, after which (if hired) she would go with him to New Orleans, where Seagal is currently taping a reality show.

 Nguyen admittedly had some reason to suspect that all was not right before even leaving for New Orleans.
 The “final interview” allegedly took place on Seagal’s private jet while it was on the runway, and consisted of the question “Are you sure you wouldn’t mind helping my wife around the house if she asked you to do something?”
 Nguyen said she would “have no problem” with that, upon which Seagal signaled for takeoff.
 For a brief moment, “Ms. Nguyen believed that she had found the dream job of a lifetime,” but that dream was brief indeed: